 Like its predecessor, this Country Tourer model will sell mainly in the £25,000 to £30,000 bracket.
 That undercuts rivals like Volkswagen's Passat Alltrack and Audi's A4 allroad.
 Think of this Vauxhall as closer competition to cars like the Peugeot 508 RXH and the Skoda Octavia Scout.
 As with its Grand Sport and Sports Tourer siblings, the Country Tourer comes with numerous fresh technology and assistance systems, a good example being the optional adaptive IntelliLux LED matrix headlight set-up which adapts itself to road conditions and other motorists.
 Further features developed for this second generation model include a head up display, adaptive cruise control with automatic emergency braking, Lane Keep Assist with automated steering correction and Rear Cross Traffic Alert.
 The latest Apple CarPlay and Android Auto compatible IntelliLink systems ensure outstanding entertainment and connectivity, while smartphones can be charged wirelessly and seamlessly integrated with the infotainment system.
 The personal connectivity and service assistant, Vauxhall OnStar, is also on board and offers an extensive service portfolio ranging from automatic crash response to stolen vehicle assistance.
 Two updates to the OnStar portfolio are the booking service, and parking search, both of which can request OnStar advisors to book hotel rooms and/or search for suitable carparks.

 Over 70mpg is possible from the 2.0 CDTi unit most Country Tourer buyers will choose.
 As for residual values, well these will depend on whether the industry recognises this Country Tourer model's shift up-market.
 Even if it does, the depreciation levels won't match those of premium German rivals.
 But then, you'll be paying less up-front in the first place, so it's swings and roundabouts.
-CO2 figures are very competitive, the 170PS 2.0-litre diesel capable of just over 50mpg on the combined cycle and just over 140g/km of CO2.
+CO2 figures are very competitive, the 170PS 2.0-litre diesel capable of 47.1mpg on the WLTP combined cycle and 150g/km of NEDC-rated CO2.
+For the 4x4 2.0-litre version, the figures are 42.2mpg and 164g/km.
 You'll also need to know that Vauxhall includes a three-year, 60,000 mile warranty as standard, a package that can be extended up to five years and 100,000 miles at extra cost.
 A year's free breakdown cover is also provided, along with a six-year anti-corrosion guarantee.
 Plus you can opt for a service plan that lets you pay monthly to spread the cost of regular work to your car.
 As part of this, Vauxhall offers discounts on wear and tear items, such as brake pads and windscreen wipers.

 The Vauxhall Insignia Country Tourer is a welcome addition to a market that's got room for a talented mainstreamer with an attractive asking price.
 Most of the non-premium marques hesitated while looking at this genre of cars because they were clearly so lifestyle, and by extension, badge-oriented, but Vauxhall has built a model that may well have the talent to convince the sort of customer who might never have previously considered an Insignia.
 The styling's not too overblown, the engines are excellent, the four-wheel drive system is right on the money for the sort of use this model will see and the prices look good and probably have plenty of room for negotiation.
 There's very little you won't like about the Country Tourer.
 It's got the chops to worry some significantly pricier rivals.
 That'll work for Vauxhall.